chrisw4hl/SICP-and-CS61a-follow-along/README.md

 # SICP-and-CS61a-follow-along

 This is my collection of code generated and resourses used to follow along with UCB CS61A SP2011.
+The course follows the classic MIT book, Structure and Interpretation of Computer Programs (SICP).

 The course lectures are hosted at https://archive.org/details/ucberkeley-webcast-PL3E89002AA9B9879E?sort=titleSorter